German Extra Hardy Organic Garlic Bulbs

 The most reliable garlic to grow.

-This exceptionally cold-hardy, hardneck porcelain variety produces large heads with 4–7 large cloves each.
-White outer skin conceals the red skin of the cloves.
+This exceptionally cold-hardy, hardneck porcelain variety produces large heads with 5–8 large cloves each.
+White outer skin conceals the skin of the cloves, which has a hint of purple.
 Classic garlic flavor works well in a wide range of recipes and cuisines.
 Cures well for long storage.
 A stiffneck or hardneck type.
 USDA Certified Organic.

 - This product does not ship to Canada.